(Page Updated 2014 February 13)

 The Ontario Association of Students at Risk (OASAR) is a non-profit association that supports the education for at risk youth in Ontario.
-With over 400 members, the association keeps strong ties with communities, schools boards and agencies who work with at risk youth (students).
+The association keeps strong ties with communities, schools boards and agencies who work with at risk youth (students).
 Many of our sponsors and members are school boards, teachers, counsellors, therapists, probation and parole officers, child and youth workers and law enforcement officers.
 OASAR’s mission is to provide leadership, advocacy and education for all students in all risk categories in the Province of Ontario.
 OASAR’s objectives are to provide advocacy for at risk youth, improve programming, provide a forum of communication and address needs and interests of at risk youth.
 OASAR is committed to providing research, news, resources and professional development opportunities to members.
-As of January, 2009, OASAR launched this new website which allows parties to register as members, sign up for conferences, access newsletters, join discussion boards (coming soon!), find out about PD opportunities, and make professional connections in the field.

 For the purposes of OASAR, "Student At Risk" shall mean a learner of any age with unique social, emotional, and or intellectual needs which impair functioning as a child or adult;

 - to provide leadership in the development of philosophy relative to students at risk;

 - to provide advocacy for students at risk;

 - to improve quality of program;

 - to address needs and interests of students at risk;